The Answer

 theory \ ˈthē-ə-rē \

-1: plausible or scientifically acceptable general principle or body of principles offered to explain phenomena
+1: a plausible or scientifically acceptable general principle or body of principles offered to explain phenomena

 3a: hypothesis assumed for the sake of argument or investigation